FTC disclosure tour-de-force here. The following article was last updated on Nov 5, 2025 ...

 Start Your Riding Season Safely (P2)

-Between Travis Burleson's well read understanding of motorcycle safety concepts and my "on the cusp" attempts at logical reasoning, the information we aim to provide doesn't deviate too far (if at all) from the basic principals expressed by the MSP/MSF.
+Between Travis Burleson's well-read understanding of motorcycle safety concepts and my "on the cusp" attempts at logical reasoning, the information we aim to provide doesn't deviate too far (if at all) from the basic principles expressed by the MSP/MSF.
 Note that I'm not speaking on their behalf as I'm not in a position to do so.
 The entire platform for this site is based purely on personal experience and observation.
+If you came here from tips part 2, you'll recognize the same practical approach.

-This is all the more reason to take an MSF course be it basic, intermediate or advanced.
-Whether you're a well versed rider or otherwise, the core information provided by MSF research studies fills in the gaps to give riders a more complete perspective.
-Staying within your limits leads to greater self awareness leads to better judgement leads to better riding.
+This is all the more reason to take an MSF course, be it basic, intermediate or advanced.
+Whether you're a well-versed rider or otherwise, the core information provided by MSF research studies fills in the gaps to give riders a more complete perspective.
+Staying within your limits leads to greater self-awareness, leads to better judgment, leads to better riding.
 It's a pure form of win-win.
+For a deeper dive, pair this with tips part 2 and compare notes from your own rides.

 Your safety as a motorcyclist is your responsibility alone.
 While a given accident may legally be the fault of someone else, we as riders are far more exposed and must prepare accordingly.
 Don't think through your ride based on what should happen.
 Instead, be sensitive to the possibilities of what could happen.
 Only then do you have the buffer that's necessary to avoid a catastrophe.